wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_masternodelist.md

 ---
-title: dash:masternodelist \[POST\]
+title: masternodelist - Dash
-description: returns a list of masternodes in different modes.
+description: Example code for the masternodelist json-rpc method. Сomplete guide on how to use masternodelist json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters